 The school plays a crucial role in preventative education.
 This is in the context of a whole-school approach to preparing pupils for life in modern Britain, and a culture of zero tolerance of sexism, misogyny/misandry, homophobia, biphobia, and sexual violence/harassment.
 This will be underpinned by our:

-- Behaviour policy - > Pastoral support systems and practice we have in place.
+- Attitude, behaviour and discipline policy - Pastoral support systems and practice we have in place.

 Planned programme of relationships, sex, and health education (RSHE), which is inclusive and delivered regularly, tackling issues such as: